indykiss/DataStructures-Algos/QA.md

 In an ex of using a sprint to work through SDLC, the team will review backlog.
 ID a few strategic projects.
 Assign tasks.
 Focus on those tasks through the end of the sprint.
 Then next sprint.

-Diff models include: Agile model, waterfall model, and spiral model.
+Diff models include: waterfall model, agile model, rapid prototyping, incremental, and spiral model.

+Stages:
 - Gather requirements
 - Planning
 - Software design